 To DLI from Highway 1-South

 The city of Monterey is approximately 117 miles south of San Francisco.
 You can approach Monterey from the north or south on Highway 1, but you won't make good time.
+The highway is normally congested and slow moving.

 To DLI from the North via Highway 101